-The post-crisis economies, especially the emerging ones at times, render their financial assets under-valued, together with critical exchange rate depreciation in favour of acquiring the firms' home currencies.
-Therefore, it is not uncommon that M&A activities surged in the post-crisis recovery phase in the emerging markets.
-Crisis economies also need to improve their policy frameworks in order to encourage foreign capital by liberalizing their economy, for at least a medium-term recovery process which could possibly help their domestic firms solve the debt payments and re-structuring.
-After the 1997-98 financial crisis in East Asia, cross-border M&A activity has largely concentrated in the most troubled sector of the crisis countries and many regional governments have taken steps to incentivize M&A for consolidating their financial systems through both private and regulatory incentives.
-Sales of financially distressed firms to foreign entrants will benefit the host countries, particularly, if 'fire-sale' can be prevented using competitive auctioning.
-Foreign acquiring firms are expected to bring in both management and financial resources which are necessary conditions for fixing target firms' inefficiencies.
+The increase of M&A activity in the crisis-afflicted economies has been driven also by exchange rate depreciation and lower domestic asset prices, which provided foreign investors with greater scope for acquiring assets.
+Meanwhile policy frameworks toward foreign entry have been liberalized in those economies.
+On the other hand, domestic firms are faced with large debt repayments in rising interest rates and thereby forced into restructuring.
+After the 1997-98 financial crisis in East Asia, cross-border M&A activity has largely concentrated in the most troubled sector of the crisis countries, and many regional governments have taken steps to incentivize M&A for consolidating their financial systems, through both private and regulatory incentives.
+Sales of financially distressed firms to foreign entrants will benefit the host countries, particularly if 'firesale' can prevented using competitive auctioning.
+Foreign acquiring firms are expected to bring in both management and financial resources, which are necessary conditions for fixing target firms' inefficiencies.

-Although there is little evidence to suggest that cross-border M&As have made immediate contributions to re-structuring of the troubled economies, the most significant role of cross-border M&As lies in longer-term re-structuring processes such as operational re-structuring and more productive re-allocation of physical and financial resources in the regional economies.
+Although there is little evidence to suggest that cross-border M&As have made immediate contributions to restructuring of the troubled economies, the most significant role for cross-border M&As lies in longer term restructuring processes such as operational restructuring and more productive re-allocation of physical and financial resources in the regional economies.

-Ramlee and Said (2009) on trends and practices in Malaysian financial industries provide some useful insights and, more importantly, may be comparable to the recent M&A trend in Vietnam's financial sector, including noticeable cross-border transactions, such as HSBC-Techcombank as we will analyze later.
-The article reasons that globalization, financial de-regulations, advances in technology, cost savings and the desire for acquiring larger market shares are forces prompting commercial consolidations taking the form of M&A. Malaysian M&A activities as with most of its ASEAN neighbours are non-market driven.
-The 1997 crisis exposed fragilities of the Malaysian banking sector and economy and there needed a push to correct weaknesses in the banking system.
-The government saw the development of the banking system as vital in facilitating recovery.
-This is rationale for the Malaysian banking to speed up consolidation.
+Ramlee and Said (2009) on trends and practices in Malaysian financial industries provides for some useful insights, and more importantly may be comparable to the recent M&A trend in Vietnam's financial sector, including noticeable cross-border transactions, such as HSBC-Techcombank as we will analyze later.
+The article reasons that globalization, financial deregulations, advances in technology, cost savings, and desire for acquiring larger market shares, are forces prompting commercial consolidations taking the form of M&A. Malaysian M&A activities, as with most of its ASEAN neighbors, are non-market driven.
+The 1997 crisis exposed fragilities of the Malaysian banking sector and economy and there needed to be a push to correct weaknesses in banking system.
+The government saw the development of banking system as vital in facilitating recovery.
+This is rationale for Malaysian banking to speed up consolidation.

-Subsequent relaxing of legal restrictions on foreign participation and the search for profit opportunities in the emerging economies, have led to the growing presence of foreign-owned financial institutions in domestic banking system.
-Those who promote consolidations by M&A method postulate that the activities help improve both the general degree of economic efficiencies and firm-level competitiveness in particular.
-Larger banks also want to be larger because of the belief that the government will not let large banks fail as it could lead to panic.
+Subsequent relaxing of legal restrictions on foreign participation and the search for profit opportunities in emerging economies, have led to the growing presence of foreign-owned financial institutions in domestic banking system.
+Proponents of M&As assert that consolidation will generate efficiency improvements and increase competitiveness.
+Larger banks also want to be larger because of the belief that the government will not let large banks to fail as it could lead to panic.

 In the first stage, banking industry was fragmented but heavily protected and regulated.
-In the 1980s, banking system, comprising of many small banks, was poorly diversified geographically with inefficient management.
-In the second phase, the banking industry was de-regulated and interest rate ceilings and lending rates were left for the banks' determination; central bank just provided guidelines.
-In phase three, banks expanded their scope of activities.
-In the period 1999-2000, Malaysia accounted for 41 per cent of the total deals and 38 per cent of the M&A transaction value of target firms in ASEAN.
+In 1980s, banking system, comprising of many small banks, was poorly diversified geographically with inefficient management.
+In the second phase, the banking industry was deregulated, and interest rate ceilings and lending rates were left for banks' determination; central bank just provided guidelines.
+In phase 3, banks expanded their scope of activities.
+In period 1999-2000, Malaysia accounted for 41% of the total deals and 38% of the M&A transaction value of target firms in ASEAN.